antonlvovych/mail-sender/README.md

     -u, --user <username> or Environment Variable  SMTP user (only GMAIL SMTP) -p, --pass <password> or Environment Variable  SMTP password (only GMAIL SMTP) -t, --to <email>                               recipient (can be several values - <email>, <email>, ...)
-    -s, --subject <subject>                        add subject to e-mail -f, --file <path>                              absolute path to file which you want send
+    -s, --subject <subject>                        add subject to e-mail (optionally) -f, --file <path>                              absolute path to file which you want to send
 ```